Anti-Pollution Cosmetics and its Environmental Influences

 Cleansing products often contain the synthetic chelating agent ethylenediaminetetraacetic acid (EDTA) which binds hardness components and heavy metals.
 EDTA is rather persistent and also binds the heavy metals of the epidermal enzymes during cleansing.
 Herbal chelating agents and a number of synthetic peptides have similar functions.

-The slightly chelating properties of polyethylene glycols (PEG) in skin care creams cause the release of nickel which still is a component in fashion jewellery, a process which subsequently can trigger allergies in the skin.
+The slightly chelating properties of polyethylene glycols (PEG) in skincare creams cause the release of nickel which still is a component in fashion jewellery, a process which subsequently can trigger allergies in the skin.

 The substances in cleansing preparations and body creams influence the microflora of the skin in a variety of ways.
 Among others, the microflora produces acids to keep the pH value of the skin at a low level.
 On the other hand, the germs are facultative pathogenic which means that they are a potential trigger of skin diseases, particularly in cases where the barrier already is disordered or in cases with cornification disorders.
-High lipid contents support anaerobic germs , preservatives the formation of resistant germs just to mention some of the potential effects.
+High lipid contents support anaerobic germs , and preservative the formation of resistant germs just to mention some of the potential effects.

 Using antioxidants in moderation

 Antioxidants, also called radical scavengers , are an ample subject.
 Among them are vitamins, herbal and synthetic substances.
 They are frequently but not always effective when atmospheric radicals such as the already mentioned nitrogen dioxide or radiation triggered peroxides get onto or into the skin.
-As the majority of them inhibit the formation of the skin protective melanin and since an overdose can trigger the counterproductive radical chain reaction, as already well-known, it is recommended to use them with moderation only.
+As the majority of them inhibit the formation of the skin protective melanin and since an overdose can trigger the counterproductive radical chain reaction, as already well-known, it is recommended to use them in moderation only.
 It is still better to support the natural protective system of the skin – consisting of the amino acids of the NMF (Natural Moisturizing Factor) – by applying well-penetrating liposomal amino acids.
 Amino acids not only retain the skin hydration but also eliminate the radicals.

 It should be mentioned in this context that also peptides and herbal extracts (including stem cell extracts) are offered on the market for the alleged stimulation of the endogenic antioxidative cell protection.
-By the way, the atmospheric sulphur dioxide (see above) is an antioxidant and for instance added to wines or juices in the form of sulphurous acid.
+By the way, the atmospheric sulphur dioxide (see above) is an antioxidant and for instance, added to wines or juices in the form of sulphurous acid.

 Since radiation and radicals stimulate both melanin formation and vitamin D synthesis, there is no sense in formulating sun protection products with antioxidants.
 Just consider in this context that most of the healing processes of the human body such as fever and anti-inflammatory processes as well as the elimination of foreign cells including cancer cells are radical processes.
 Hence too much of antioxidants can be counterproductive.
 Apart from that, more and more products with polyphenols in the form of tea extracts (white green, black) with simultaneously anti-oxidative and astringent effects are offered on the market.
 Not a new approach though: it rather recalls the tried and tested old-fashioned infusion.

-Checking of marketing statements
+Checking marketing statements

 Concerning active agents, besides the conventional skin barrier protection, the products against environmental stress until now have been limited to UV filters (sun protection), all sorts of skin cleansing (removal of external foreign substances and endogenic skin components) and antioxidants (protection against radicals).

-Beyond that, the protection against harmful substances often is mentioned without specifying the environmental influences neither stating what kind of "detoxifying" mechanisms are taking place.
+Beyond that, the protection against harmful substances often is mentioned without specifying the environmental influences or stating what kind of "detoxifying" mechanisms are taking place.
 Hence the preparations basically are not different from conventional cosmetic products and their claims.

 Removal, degradation and recycling of undefined toxins are inventions of the marketing departments and also commonplace in the context of food supplements where they are not defined either.
 Many of the products contain preservatives, perfumes and other cosmetic additives that do not fulfil the conditions of the complex subject matter.